 Just remember, going gluten-free is not an easy or instant process.
 That said, with these tips, I feel confident that you’ll be able to thrive on your new gluten-free diet in no time!

-Do a Pantry Sweep
+Do a Pantry Sweep to Check for Gluten

 As soon as you decide to go gluten-free, you’ll want to go through your pantry and sort everything in it in either a gluten-free pile and a not gluten-free pile.
 When your pantry is empty, clean it thoroughly to ensure all the gluten bits are gone.
 You can either discard the gluteny foods (if you live alone or plan to make your kitchen 100% gluten-free) or if you live with people who eat gluten, put the gluteny foods on the bottom shelves of the pantry and reserve the top shelves for gluten-free stuff only.
 The reason for the gluten-free products to be on the top shelves is if a box of gluteny cereal spills, it won’t spill on your gluten-free foods.
 Label the shelves in your pantry that are gluten-free so that roommates, babysitters and other guests know which stuff is yours and off limits.
 You don’t want someone eating a regular sandwich and then sticking their gluteny hands in your potato chip bag while they eat!